michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 Next, you will search by business type.
 Choose the “Keyword/SIC/NACIS” option under business type.
 Select “search all NACIS” (a business classification system created by the census department).
 All of the businesses in the directory will have at least one of these classifications.
 You can search for classification entries by keyword and add them to your search limits.
 Below I have added all of the NACIS classifications including the terms “Musical,” “Music,” and “Sound.”
 When I click on “Update Count” on the right it finds 129 entries:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode5.png)

-You may opt to use a somewhat different list of classifications, but if so, try not to use a search that finds more than 200 results as there are some limitations to how many results ReferenceUSA allows to be downloaded at once.
+You may opt to use a different list of classifications, but if so, try not to use a search that finds more than 200 results because ReferenceUSA only allows about 200 to be downloaded at once.
 Once finished click on “View Results”:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode6.png)

 The results screen only shows 25 results per page.
 To download all results, you will have to check each entry.
 You can select the whole page by using the topmost selection box by “company name,” but you will have to toggle thorough all 6 pages to do them all:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode7.png)

 Once all the businesses have been selected, click on “download.”
-Select comma delimited as the file format.
-Under level of detail select “custom,” ReferenceUSA provides a wealth of detail for each business, actually too much for our purposes, so you will select the attributes manually.
-You should be given the company name and address information by default, be sure to add the “latitude” and “longitude” fields at a minimum:
+Select 'comma delimited' as the file format.
+Under level of detail select “custom,” ReferenceUSA provides a wealth of detail for each business-too much for our purposes, so you will select the attributes manually.
+You should be given the company name and address information by default, be sure to add the “latitude” and “longitude” fields:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode8.png)

 Feel free to add any more attributes that interest you.
 Once finished, download the file.
 Save it as MusicBusinessesBronx.csv in your project directory.
 If you open it, you can see that the results should be very clean, with delimited address fields and coordinates in decimal degrees: